drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-16 17:59_ "bash unicode typing" wasn't much use, but "mintty cygwin terminal unicode" led me to the mintty manual, where I found I didn't have the Ctrl+Shift+letter shortcut option enabled

 _09-16 17:55_ "bash unicode typing" wasn't much use, but "mintty cygwin terminal unicode" led me to the mintty manual, where I found I didn't have the Ctrl+Shift+letter shortcut option enabled